caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 For some artifact classes, including the one we're building here, all of the relevant data is contained in a single file.
 However in other cases, there may be multiple files and/or subdirectories.
 Because we're defining the contents of a directory when registering a new artifact class, we actually need to associate a `qiime2.plugin.DirectoryFormat` with our new artifact class.

-For simple cases like ours, where there will only be a single file in that directory, QIIME 2 has a helper function, `qiime2.plugin.model.SingleFileDirectoryFormat`, which we can use to create a our directory format.
+For simple cases like ours, where there will only be a single file in that directory, QIIME 2 has a helper function, `qiime2.plugin.model.SingleFileDirectoryFormat`, which we can use to create a directory format.
 Add the following code to `_types_and_formats.py` to define your directory format.

 ```python